ricardonovelot/WeSplit/README.md

 1. Clone the repository:
 git clone https://github.com/ricardonovelot/WeSplit.git

-markdown
-Copy code
 2. Open the project in Xcode.
 3. Choose a target simulator or device.
 4. Run the application.

 Note: Xcode and an iOS simulator or device are required to run this app.

-## Contributing

-Your contributions to improve WeSplit are welcomed.
-Please follow these steps to contribute:

-1. Fork the repository.
-2. Create a feature branch (`git checkout -b feature/AmazingFeature`).
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`).
-4. Push to the branch (`git push origin feature/AmazingFeature`).
-5. Open a pull request.

 ## License